Jeremy Bernstein

-Jeremy Bernstein (born December 31, 1929, in Rochester, New York) is an American theoretical physicist and popular science writer.
+Jeremy Bernstein (December 31, 1929 – April 20, 2025) was an American theoretical physicist and popular science writer.

 Early life

 Bernstein's parents, Philip S. Bernstein, a Reform rabbi, and Sophie Rubin Bernstein named him after the biblical Jeremiah, the subject of his father's masters thesis.
 Philip's parents were immigrants from Lithuania, while Sophie was of Russian-Jewish descent.
 The family moved from Rochester to New York City during World War II, when his father became head of all the Jewish chaplains in the armed forces.

 Education and career

-Bernstein studied at Harvard University, receiving his bachelor's degree in 1951, masters in 1953, and Ph.D. in 1955, on electromagnetic properties of deuterium, under Julian Schwinger.
+Bernstein studied at Harvard University, receiving his bachelor's degree in 1951, his master's in 1953, and his Ph.D. in 1955.
+His thesis research, on electromagnetic properties of deuterium, was supervised by Julian Schwinger.
 As a theoretical physicist, he worked on elementary particle physics and cosmology.
 A summer spent in Los Alamos led to a position at the Institute for Advanced Study.
-In 1962 he became a faculty member at New York University, moving to become a professor of physics at Stevens Institute of Technology in 1967, a position that he continues to hold as professor emeritus.
+In 1962 he became a faculty member at New York University, moving to become a professor of physics at Stevens Institute of Technology in 1967, a position that he continued to hold after retirement as professor emeritus.
 He has held adjunct or visiting positions at the Brookhaven National Laboratory, CERN, Oxford, the University of Islamabad, and the Ecole Polytechnique.

 Bernstein was involved in Project Orion, investigating the potential for nuclear pulse propulsion for use in space travel.
+In 2025, before his death in April, he was the last living member of the senior personnel of the project.

+Bernstein died on April 20, 2025, at the age of 95.